Hull Blitz: 1940

-Hull's first air-raid warning was at 02:45 on Monday 4 September 1939: as an 'air-raid yellow' all operational crews were called to their posts.
+Hull's first air-raid warning was at 02:45 on Monday 4 September 1939 (the day after war was declared): as an 'air-raid yellow' all operational crews were called to their posts.
 The public siren sounded at 03:20 and the all-clear at 04:08.
 No raid occurred.

 The attacks on Hull during 1940 were at a relatively low level and scale, carried out by single or small numbers of planes.
 The first recorded bombing raid on Hull was during the night of 19/20 June 1940, with minor damage to Chamberlain Street.
 By the end of the year around 20 raids had taken place and 12 people had been killed by the bombing.

 An air raid on the oil depot east of Hull at Saltend caused a serious fire owing to ruptured fuel-storage tanks and five men were honoured with the George Medal for their bravery in containing the fire: two firemen: Jack Owen, and Clifford Turner; and three Saltend workers: George Archibald Howe, George Samuel Sewell, and William Sigsworth.